• Learn from local and national leaders who have gone through the process.

 Barbara Huth is the Education Program Manager for Common Sense Education in the D.C.
 Metro area.
 She partners with school districts in DC, Maryland, Virginia and beyond to help educators and parents build the foundational digital citizenship skills for kids to utilize technology safely, responsibly and meaningfully.
 Prior to joining Common Sense, Barbara was a National Board Certified High School Science Teacher.
 She holds a bachelor’s degree in integrated health studies from Kent State University and a master’s degree in comprehensive science education from the University of North Carolina at Charlotte.

-Jennifer Maydole has been supporting school and public libraries for 26 years.
+Jennifer Maydole has been supporting schools and public libraries for 29 years.
 For 14 years she served as the Instructional Multimedia Coordinator at the North Central ESD in Wenatchee, Washington.
-For the past eight years she has been an independent educational consultant, with her firm Jennifer S. Maydole Visual Communications and Microsoft specializing in the integration of multimedia into the classroom, library advocacy and copyright law.
-In August of 2009, she became the Sales Consultant for Mackin Educational Resources, serving Washington, Idaho, Oregon, Utah and Northern California.
+For four years she was an independent educational consultant, with her firm Jennifer S. Maydole Visual Communications and Microsoft specializing in the integration of multimedia into the classroom, library advocacy, copyright law and digital citizenship.
+In August of 2009, she became the Educational Consultant for Mackin Educational Resources, serving Washington, Oregon and Northern California.
 Jennifer was also on the Board of Trustees, North Central Regional Library for 11 years.
 The NCRL serves 28 public library branches in 28 cities.

 Jennifer has also been on the Board of Trustees, North Central Regional Library for 11 years.
 The NCRL serves 28 public library branches in 28 cities.